ThomasClemons/ai-case-study/README.md

 > - The Manhattan Company, JPMorgan Chase's earliest predecessor institution, is chartered by the New York State legislature to supply "pure and wholesome" drinking water to the city's growing population.
 Among its founders are Alexander Hamilton and Aaron Burr.
 > - A provision in the charter allows The Manhattan Company to use its surplus capital for banking operations.
 Within five months, The Bank of The Manhattan Company opens for business, becoming the second commercial bank in New York City after Hamilton’s Bank of New York.
 [JPMorgan Chase](https://www.jpmorganchase.com/about/our-history "https://www.jpmorganchase.com/about/our-history")

-## Company Business Structure, Profitablity, and Technology
+## Company Business Structure, Profitability, and Technology

 ### Company Business Structure
 Financial services companies make money in two primary ways: